Caprese Garlic Bread

 How to Make Caprese Garlic Bread

+- Finish the baguette: Drizzle the garlic bread with the balsamic glaze and sprinkle with chiffonaded basil.
 Season lightly with salt and pepper and slice into pieces while still warm.

-What to Serve with Caprese Garlic Bread:
+What to Serve With Caprese Garlic Bread

-Other Garlic Bread Recipes:
+Pin ItCaprese Garlic Bread

 Ingredients